Introduction by Trust member for England and Chair of Audience Council England

-This is my final year as the Trust member for England and I’d like to thank the volunteer members of the Audience Council and the panels, past and present, for their time, keen interest and involved commitment on behalf of licence fee payers in England.
+This is my final year as the Trust member for England and I’d like to thank each of the volunteer members of the Audience Council and the panels, past and present, for their time, keen interest and involved commitment on behalf of audiences in England.

 Alison Hastings, Trust member for England

-Our role is to advise the BBC Trust on the performance of the BBC from the perspective of licence fee payers across England, the Channel Islands and the Isle of Man.
-To help us to this we are supported by a network of audience panels, one in each of the BBC’s broadcasting regions in England.
+Our role is to advise the BBC Trust with insights on the performance of the BBC from the perspective of audiences across England, the Channel Islands and the Isle of Man.
+To do this we are supported by a network of regional panels, one in each of the BBC’s 12 broadcasting regions in England.

 Providing advice to the BBC Trust

-We report regularly to the Trust and input to various pieces of Trust work, such as the reviews of BBC services.
+During the year we report regularly to the Trust and provide advice for various elements of Trust work, such as the reviews of BBC services.
 Each year representatives from the four Audience Councils meet with the BBC Trust to discuss the priorities for audiences around the UK.
 We believe that the Trust should continue to encourage innovation and risk-taking both in its programmes and in the use of new technology.
 We have been told by our panel members that the way the BBC can best demonstrate continuing value for money is by providing high-quality services and national, regional and local programming which serves, understands and reflects an ever-changing population.

 Our assessment of the performance of the BBC in England